 Over the years the Club has continued to tackle tough environmental issues, both large and small.
 These efforts have led to numerous successes, including planting trees in the 1940s and 1950s, opposing construction of more dams, supporting the federal Wilderness Act of 1964, and influencing policies on open space, timber sales, and water diversions.

-Relying on the tried and true strength of its volunteer corps and the Club's conservation director, the CMC expects to continue its successful conservation record into the 21st century.
+Relying on the tried and true strength of its volunteer corps, the CMC expects to continue its successful conservation record into the 21st century.